gax1985/NSCC/NSCC/Operating System Security/Oct. 5th - OS Security - Registry.md

-WEha is inside the high keys ? we have sub keys and values
+What is inside the high keys ? we have sub keys and values